Adam Ruben

-Adam Ruben is an American writer, comedian, rapper, storyteller, science communicator, and molecular biologist.
+Adam Ruben (born 1979) is an American writer, comedian, rapper, storyteller, science communicator, and molecular biologist.

 Ruben is known for hosting the show Outrageous Acts of Science on the Science Channel, known outside the United States as You Have Been Warned and Loco Lab.
 He has also appeared on the Food Network's Food Detectives, the Science Channel's Head Rush, the Weather Channel's Weather Gone Viral, the Travel Channel's Mysteries at the Kremlin, Discovery International's Superhuman Science, the Science Channel's How Do They Do It?, the documentary Mortified Nation, and NPR's All Things Considered and The Moth Radio Hour.
 He is the author of Surviving Your Stupid, Stupid Decision to Go to Grad School (Random House, 2010), a satirical guide to post-baccalaureate education, and Pinball Wizards: Jackpots, Drains, and the Cult of the Silver Ball (Chicago Review Press, 2017), a narrative nonfiction book about the past, present, and future of pinball.
 Ruben is also known for writing the monthly science humor column "Experimental Error" in the AAAS journal Science Careers.
 Ruben frequently gives keynote lectures and performances about science, education, career-related topics, comedy, science communication, and public perception of science, and he performs his one-man show about bullying, Please Don't Beat Me Up: Stories and Artifacts from Adolescence.